docker/extensions-sdk/README.md

-# Desktop Plugin Samples
+# Desktop Extension Samples

-This repository host Desktop Plugin Samples.
+This repository host Desktop Extension Samples.

-:warning: **This work is experimental and still in progress, features and APIS detailed are subject to change **
+:warning: **This work is experimental and still in progress, features and APIS detailed are subject to change**

 ## Prerequisites

-Install a Docker Desktop build with plugin capabilities, from one of these links:
+Install a Docker Desktop build with extension capabilities, from one of these links:

 - mac (intel): https://desktop-stage.docker.com/mac/main/amd64/70167/Docker.dmg
 - mac (arm): https://desktop-stage.docker.com/mac/main/arm64/70167/Docker.dmg